fossiiita/opencode/README.md

 Eg multiple pr to awesome lists and readme will be cat D

-Want to be an organizer
+Want to be an [Mentor or Organizer](https://fossiiita.github.io/opencode/organisers)
 ------
 <!-- Change the width and height values to suit you best -->
 <div class="typeform-widget" data-url="https://himanshub16.typeform.com/to/vq7M6d" data-text="OpenCode" style="width:100%;height:500px;"></div>